NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 Optimizer
 ---------

 In `n3fit` the genetic algorithm optimizer is replaced by modern stochastic gradient descent algorithms such as RMS propagation, Adam, Adagrad, among others provided by [Keras](https://keras.io/).
 The development approach adopted in `n3fit` includes the abstraction of the optimization algorithm thus the user has the possibility to extend it with new strategies.
+By default all algorithms provided by Keras are available, other algorithms can be used by implementing them in the appropiate backend.

 Following the gradient descent approach the training is performed in iteration steps where:
 - for each data point the neural network is evaluated (forward propagation)